-Nothing Like Arrested Development by Kelly Victoria in Newport Beach
+Nothing Like Arrested Development in Newport Beach

 I was born about a mile away from this beach and grew up with sand practically stitched into my clothing.
 My father taught me how to surf here and I spent most of my weekends as a child running up and down the beach with friends.
 The sea, the sand, the atmosphere – it all holds such a special place in my heart.
 Long before shows like The OC or Arrested Development brought an unhealthy amount of tourists, this was just a charming little beach town.
 Everyone rides their bikes around and eats frozen bananas and ice cream cones.
 The sea feels like home to me and even though I prefer colder climates now, I will always feel the most at home when I am underwater.